sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/china/README.md

 The pillars are of quartz-sandstone pillars and [resemble kartz terrain](https://en.wikipedia.org/wiki/Zhangjiajie_National_Forest_Park).
 Supposedly they were created from [sea erosion 380 million years ago](http://www.chinatoday.com.cn/ctenglish/se/txt/2009-01/21/content_175438.htm).

 The absolute goldmine work into these mountains is a 2020 research paper by Yaohuang Li proposing ocean erosion as the main cause of these structures.
 Check `research-papers/Zhangjiajie-sea-erosion.pdf` to read it.
+He has another similar work here: https://www.e3s-conferences.org/articles/e3sconf/abs/2020/66/e3sconf_icgec2020_01015/e3sconf_icgec2020_01015.html

 Definitely a good chance this location was created by fast-moving water/debris.